-After completing their postdoc visit, the Scholars will be supported upon their return to Sweden and use their experience from MIT and Broad for the benefit of Sweden.
+After completing their postdoctoral visit, the Scholars will be supported upon their return to Sweden and use their experience from MIT and Broad for the benefit of Sweden.

 Criteria and conditions

-The Knut and Alice Wallenberg Foundation invites applicants for postdoctoral stipends.
+The Knut and Alice Wallenberg Foundation invites applicants for postdoctoral stipends at MIT/Broad.

-Following the postdoctoral studies there is an opportunity to receive funding from the Wallenberg Foundation to support a research position at a Swedish university for up to two years, if the applicant cannot find another position.
+Following the postdoctoral studies there is an opportunity to receive funding from the Wallenberg Foundation to support a research position at a Swedish university for up to two years if the Fellow cannot find another position.

 Contact persons at MIT and Broad